RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/what-are-vector-databases.md

-> 📘 The vector database is the infrastructure behind building a similarity engine for many use cases
+> 📘 Vector databases are the infrastructure behind building similarity engines for many use cases
 >
-> A good vector and vector database can essentially become the similarity engine to solve all sorts of similarity problems, which enables a wide array of use cases.
+> A good vector and vector database can essentially become the similarity engine required to solve variety of similarity problems.

 ## Search in different databases

-Because vector databases store a completely different kind of data (vectors), they can perform searches differently from traditional databases.
-Let us see what are the main difference between the different search approaches employed by databases.
+Since vector databases store different kind of data (vectors), search is conducted differently in such platforms compared to traditional databases.
+The main difference between available search approaches are:

 ### Keyword-based matching in traditional databases

 A traditional database usually searches data through keyword matching.
-Once given a search query, we can filter the content that contains the query exactly or a few characters away.
-Although very efficient, this approach can lead to subpar or irrelevant results as it does not handle synonyms, context and personalisation well.
-For example: searching for "dogs" and it not matching against "puppies".
+Once given a search query, we can filter the content that contains the exact query or a few characters of it.
+Although very efficient, this approach can lead to subpar or irrelevant results as it does not consider synonyms, context and personalisation.
+For example, searching for "dogs" the model has no information on the relation between "dogs" and "puppies".

 <figure>
 <img src="https://github.com/RelevanceAI/RelevanceAI-readme-docs/blob/v0.28.0/docs_template/GETTING_STARTED/vectors-and-vector-databases/_assets/RelevanceAI_traditional_db.png?raw=true" width="650" alt="Traditional Databases" />